TStupariu/vboard-thesis/Licenta.md

-Next, a user has 2 options.
+Next, a user has two options.
 Either browse the already existing rooms, or create his own.
-In case he wants to create one, there's a simple form where he has to input some details, and if he wants to make a private room, he also has to set a password.
+In case he/she ~sau folosesti o formulare impersoanala, de genul: In case a new room is created, ...~ wants to create one, there's a simple form where he has to input some details, and if ~he~ wants to make a private room, he also has to set a password.
 Afterwards, he will be redirected to that specific room's page.
 In case he wants to join an existing room, he has to browse to his preferred one, and click to join.
 If the room is private, he'll be required to input the password corresponding to that room.

 Afterwards, if he is the creator, he'll be able to go to the actual creation page, where he'll have the canvas and a chat.
 If he's an attendee, he'll be redirected to the view page containing the stream video and the chat.